Aquarius (Tinashe album): Composition

+FKA Twigs (left) and Kelela (right), to whom Tinashe was compared by music critics.

-Aquarius explores a variety of genres including R&B, alternative R&B, and pop.
-Dean Van Nguyen of NME described the album's music as a mix of The Weeknd's "decadent alt-R&B" and Aaliyah's "seductive cyber-pop".
-August Brown of the Los Angeles Times called the album's music "weird, wonderful world of experimental beat" which he compared to other PBR&B singers including FKA twigs and Kelela, continuing to say the album has rhythm and swing "yet cut through with melancholy."
+Aquarius blends a variety of genres including R&B, alternative R&B, and pop.
+According to Dean Van Nguyen of NME, the album's music is a mix of the Weeknd's "decadent alt-R&B" and Aaliyah's "seductive cyber-pop".
+As August Brown of the Los Angeles Times calls the album's music "weird, wonderful world of experimental beat" which he compared to other PBR&B singers, including FKA Twigs and Kelela, continuing to say the album has rhythm and swing "yet cut through with melancholy".
 Andy Kellman of AllMusic described the album's musical style as being mostly "low-lit, slinking in tempo, and stitched together with several interludes", which Kellman described as being influenced by The Velvet Rope by Janet Jackson.

-Dean Van Nguyen of NME noted the album's production for being "synthetic" and containing "[l]urid, crawling atmospherics led by beats and keys" along with "minimalism, thumping beats and electronics."
-Andy Kellman from AllMusic described the production as being "laced with small details, subtle twists, and gradual intensification."
-Sally-Anne Hurley from theMusic.com.au said the album "falls somewhere between mainstream, radio-friendly R&B and the electro, new-age alternative that's transformed the urban genre in a big way recently".
+About the album's production, Nguyen noted it for being "synthetic" and containing "[l]urid, crawling atmospherics led by beats and keys" along with "minimalism, thumping beats and electronics".
+Kellman described the production as being "laced with small details, subtle twists, and gradual intensification".
+Sally-Anne Hurley from The Music said the album "falls somewhere between mainstream, radio-friendly R&B and the electro, new-age alternative that's transformed the urban genre in a big way recently".